 The Draft EIS is a tool for decision-making that describes the impacts of a project to residents, communities, businesses, farmland, historic resources, protected species, noise and air quality, wetlands, water quality and utilities, among others.

 NCDOT will document selection of Corridor Alternative 6 in a Final Environmental Impact Statement (Final EIS).
-The department anticipates publishing the Final EIS in the fall of 2014.
+The department anticipates publishing the Final EIS in early 2015.

 Unique Intersection Adjustments

 As part of the project, NCDOT plans to change some of the current intersections along N.C.
 109 to what are called “superstreets.”
 They are a safer solution that work better and can be less expensive, too.
 They will also allow N.C.
 109 to carry more traffic in future years.